Endorsements

 Police Scotland

-“Janine accompanied me to a number of presentations and provided her 'real life' experiences of witnessing domestic abuse as a child and the effect it had on the family unit.
+Janine accompanied me to several presentations and provided her 'real life' experiences of witnessing domestic abuse as a child and the effect it had on the family unit.
 She also touched on failings in the way her mother and family were dealt with by the Police Service in Northern Ireland and latterly support services who disclosed personal information to the perpetrator.

-All audiences, which have included police, students and other professionals found Janine's input extremely beneficial and added realism to the topic rather than being presented with facts and figures.”
+All audiences, which have included police, students and other professionals found Janine's input extremely beneficial and added realism to the topic rather than being presented with facts and figures.

-DCI Graham Smith (Police Scotland)
+DCI Graham Smith

 Criminology Tutor

-“Janine always stood out as an exceptional student, engaging with the course fully and submitting work of a very high standard; demonstrating proficiency in applying the course materials, explaining key points of discussion very concisely and always including supporting arguments that were both clear and persuasive Her commitment, perseverance and initiative in terms of her academic development and the desire to study further was evident throughout the course.
+Janine always stood out as an exceptional student, engaging with the course fully and submitting work of a very high standard; demonstrating proficiency in applying the course materials, explaining key points of discussion very concisely and always including supporting arguments that were both clear and persuasive Her commitment, perseverance and initiative in terms of her academic development and the desire to study further was evident throughout the course.
 Her written work was always clear and concise, demonstrating a sound understanding and excellent analytical skills.
-Janine was a motivated student who I found to have exceptional qualities.”
+Janine was a motivated student who I found to have exceptional qualities.

-Beverley Gilbert (Criminology tutor)
+Beverley Gilbert

-Senior Lecturer
+Senior Lecturer in Criminology

-“I am an academic based in New Zealand and I got to know Janine through her work as a Trustee of Umbrella Lane, a community-based sex worker organisation in Scotland.
+I am an academic based in New Zealand and I got to know Janine through her work as a Trustee from a community-based organisation in Scotland.
 Janine is a person of real integrity and I greatly admire her commitment to social justice and challenging oppression.
 Her approach to her work is informed by a combination of academic and practitioner knowledge, and lived experience, which has given her deep knowledge and invaluable insights.
 She has an innate ability to connect with people, and her passion for supporting others shines through in everything that she does.
-I highly recommend Janine for any social justice focused project.”
+I highly recommend Janine for any social justice focused project.

-“As a student, Janine showed commitment and diligence in undertaking study on leadership and management in health and social care.
+As a student, Janine showed commitment and diligence in undertaking study on leadership and management.
 She communicates clearly, effectively and objectively and has shown a positive and proactive approach in wanting to learn and develop.
-Janine was awarded an overall distinction for her coursework.”
+Janine was awarded an overall distinction for her coursework.

 Tom Gibb

-“I formally thanked Janine for all of the support that she provided in helping NHS Grampian communicate the relocation of our Sexual Health service.
+I formally thanked Janine for all of the support that she provided in helping to communicate the relocation of our Sexual Health service.
 Through setting up and participating within the focus groups, Janine enabled us to collect invaluable feedback from our target group of 16-25 year olds.
 Not only was this feedback surrounding the relocation, but also around the topic of Sexual Health which will be extremely useful for future projects we plan to undertake.
-I would not have any hesitation in working with Janine in the future.”
+I would not have any hesitation in working with Janine in the future.

 Sarah Munro

-Centre for Law Enforcement and Public Health (PhD endorsement)
+Centre for Law Enforcement and Public Health

 Janine is an active member of the Global Law Enforcement and Public Health Association, a member of the GLEPHA Gender Special Interest Group, and to my judgement is a very capable professional committed to supporting marginalised communities on a local, national and international level.